 When applying for a Taught Masters, Diploma or Certificate programme, applicants do not need to wait until the programme closing date to apply.
 Applicants are advised to apply without delay.
 Please review the Taught programmes information online to find the closing date and contact details of the Programme Coordinator.
 When applying for a Masters or Diploma programme, you may be asked to upload personal statement on www.pac.ie/maynoothuniversity.
-The Careers Development Centre has developed some helpful guidance on Writing a Personal Statement .
-If a closing date has passed it may be possible to apply in some cases, and students are advised to check with the programme coordinator or email@example.com to learn if a late application is possible.
+The Careers Service has developed some helpful guidance on Writing a Personal Statement .
+If a closing date has passed, it may be possible to apply in some cases and students are advised to check with the Programme Coordinator or [email protected] to learn if a late application is possible.

 The PAC Application Process: